Optical and cm follow-ups of the Changing-Look event in Mkn 590: Introduction

 In this paper, we report three new optical spectra obtained with the Nordic Optical Telescope (NOT), since the onset of Mkn~590 flux rise, and three new low frequency Giant Metrewave Radio Telescope (GMRT) observations, taken in the same observational epoch.
-These multi-epoch observations allow us to trace the evolution of the BLR through changes in optical emission line profiles and to characterize the current state of the cm-band radio emission which likely traces a faint radio jet.
+These multi-epoch observations allow us to trace the evolution of the BLR through changes in optical emission line profiles and to characterize the current state of the cm-band radio emission.